Freelance Developers Manual

 If you intend to sell taxable goods or services (online or offline), you may be required to collect state and local sales taxes from your customers.
 If you sell your products in a state that charges a sales tax or levies a gross receipts or excise tax on businesses, you may have to apply for a tax permit or otherwise register with your state revenue agency.
 [SBA Run a Home-Based Business?]

-Consult a tax professional
+Consult a tax accountant

 How can you keep track of all your business transactions?